akka/akka/akka-docs/java/untyped-actors.rst

 If a message was sent with the 'sendRequestReply' or 'sendRequestReplyFuture' methods, which both implements request-reply semantics using Future's, then you either have the option of replying using the 'reply' method as above.
 This method will then resolve the Future.
 But you can also get a reference to the Future directly and resolve it yourself or if you would like to store it away to resolve it later, or pass it on to some other Actor to resolve it.

-The reference to the Future resides in the 'ActorRef' instance and can be retrieved using 'Option<CompletableFuture> getSenderFuture()'.
+The reference to the Future resides in the 'ActorRef' instance and can be retrieved using 'Option<Promise> getSenderFuture()'.

-CompletableFuture is a future with methods for 'completing the future:
+Promise is a future with methods for 'completing the future:
 * completeWithResult(..)
 * completeWithException(..)